MasterFinHEC/ADA_Project/README.md

 pip install plotly
 pip install tensorflow
 ```
 Then the implementation runs relatively fast.
-However, the "the logistic" takes aroung an hour.
+However, the "the logistic fitting" takes aroung an hour.
 Therefore, the optimal weights are already loaded in the "Optimal" folder and the code will download them.
 If you want to run the optimisation yourself, you just need to change the property of the cells from "Raw" to "Code".

 ## Authors